Doubi88/SlideshowWallpaper/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## About this README
-This README file was created from the [Best README Template][readme-tamplate-url].
+This README file was created from the [Best README Template](https://github.com/othneildrew/Best-README-Template).

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->